luyadev/luya.io/docs/guide/app/console.md

 ./vendor/bin/luya yourmodule/notify/bar
 ```

-If you want to create a command without a module you can just add the the Command controller into the `commands` folder of your application and add the controller to your `controllerMap` of your configuration like the example below:
+If you want to create a command without a module you can just add the command controller into the `commands` folder of your application and add the controller to your `controllerMap` of your configuration like the example below:

 ```php
 'controllerMap' => [